Why Amp Type Matters More Than You Think

 These terms describe how the power tubes operate, and they have a real effect on tone and feel.

 Class A means the power tubes are conducting signal for the full 360 degrees of the waveform.
-In practical terms, this means:
+In practical terms:

-• The classic example is the Vox AC30 — jangly, compressed, with a beautiful harmonic complexity when pushed
+- The classic example is the Vox AC30: jangly, compressed, with a harmonic complexity when pushed that sounds like a choir agreeing on the same note from different directions

 Class AB means two sets of power tubes alternate handling the positive and negative halves of the waveform.
 In practical terms:

 Neither class is better.
-Class A gives you that compressed, singing quality that's magical for blues and jangly rock.
-Class AB gives you more headroom and a punchier, more defined response that works better for everything from sparkling cleans to tight high-gain.
+Class A gives you that compressed, singing quality that works beautifully for blues and jangly rock.
+Class AB gives you more headroom and a punchier, more defined response that scales from sparkling cleans to tight high-gain.
+Different tools for different jobs.

 Common Power Tube Types and Their Character

-This is where amp voicing starts.
 The choice of power tube shapes the entire personality of an amp.
+This is where amp voicing starts (not at the EQ knobs, but at the glass).

-EL34 — The British tube.
+EL34.
+The British tube.
 Found in Marshall JCM800s, Plexis, Hiwatts, and Orange amps.
 EL34s have a pronounced midrange emphasis with a grinding, aggressive quality when overdriven.
-The distortion is harmonically rich and complex.
-If you think of classic British rock — AC/DC, Iron Maiden, early Van Halen (the Marshall side) — you're hearing EL34s at work.
+The distortion is harmonically rich and complex; dense in the way a well-aged wood is dense, where pushing harder reveals more layers rather than just more volume.
+If you think of classic British rock (AC/DC, Iron Maiden, early Van Halen on the Marshall side), you're hearing EL34s.
 They break up earlier than 6L6s and have a more aggressive character in the mids.

-6L6 — The American tube.
+6L6.
+The American tube.
 Found in Fender Twins, Deluxes, and Mesa Boogies.
 6L6 tubes have more clean headroom, a scooped midrange (more bass and treble relative to mids), and a rounder, smoother overdrive when pushed.
 Think of Fender's sparkling cleans, or the thick sustain of a Mesa Mark series.
-6L6 amps tend to feel bigger and more open, with deeper bass response.
+6L6 amps tend to feel bigger and more open, with deeper bass response (like the difference between a room with hardwood floors and one with carpet).
+Stevie Ray Vaughan's tone through his Vibroverbs and Super Reverbs sits squarely in 6L6 territory.

-EL84 — The compact British tube.
+EL84.
+The compact British tube.
 Found primarily in Vox AC15s and AC30s, as well as many lower-wattage boutique amps.
 EL84s have a chimey, jangly quality when clean and a thick, compressed overdrive when pushed.
-They break up at lower volumes than EL34s or 6L6s, which makes EL84 amps fantastic for getting overdriven tones at manageable volumes.
-The Beatles, The Edge, Brian May — all EL84 tone.
+They break up at lower volumes than EL34s or 6L6s, which makes EL84 amps fantastic for getting overdriven tones at manageable volume.
+The Beatles, The Edge, Brian May: all EL84 tone.

-6V6 — The small American tube.
+6V6.
+The small American tube.
 Found in smaller Fender amps like the Deluxe Reverb and Champ.
-6V6 tubes break up earlier than 6L6s and have a warmer, slightly compressed quality.
-They're the classic recording amp tube — the Fender Deluxe Reverb with 6V6 tubes is arguably the most recorded amp in history.
-Sweet, woody, and organic.
+6V6 tubes break up earlier than 6L6s and have a warmer, slightly compressed quality; less headroom, more give, like a conversation at close range versus one shouted across a field.
+The Fender Deluxe Reverb with 6V6 tubes is arguably the most recorded amp in history.

-KT66 and KT88 — Found in some Marshall and Hiwatt designs.
+KT66 and KT88.
+Found in some Marshall and Hiwatt designs.
 KT66 tubes have a warm, round quality (think early Marshall JTM45).
-KT88 tubes have enormous clean headroom with a tight, punchy response — Hiwatt's signature sound that David Gilmour used extensively.
+KT88 tubes have enormous clean headroom with a tight, punchy response; Hiwatt's signature sound that David Gilmour used extensively.
+The KT88 in a Hiwatt DR103 delivers clean power that fills a stadium and still has room to spare.

 Why Tube Amps "Feel" Different

 Tube amps are reactive.
 When you pick softly, the amp stays clean and responds with a warm, open tone.
 When you dig in hard, the tubes clip more and the tone becomes crunchier and more compressed.
 This happens on a note-by-note, pick-stroke-by-pick-stroke basis.
-The amp is constantly responding to your dynamics in a way that feels like a conversation between your hands and the speaker.
+The amp is constantly responding to dynamics in a way that feels like a conversation between the player's hands and the speaker.

 This dynamic response comes from several factors working together:

-• Touch sensitivity — rolling your guitar volume back from 10 to 7 on a tube amp can take you from crunchy to clean, because the preamp tubes respond to the reduced input level
+- Touch sensitivity: rolling the guitar volume back from 10 to about 7 on a tube amp can take you from crunchy to clean, because the preamp tubes respond to the reduced input level

 This is the "feel" that guitarists talk about.
-It's real, it's measurable, and it's the primary reason tube amps remain the benchmark after 80 years.
+It's real, it's measurable, and it's the primary reason tube amps remain the benchmark after eighty years.

 Solid-State Amps: Reliability and Clean Power

 Solid-state amps replace vacuum tubes with transistors.
-They've gotten an unfair reputation over the decades, but they have genuine strengths that tube amps can't match.
+They've carried an unfair reputation for decades, but they have genuine strengths that tube amps can't match.

 How Solid-State Amps Work

-Instead of vacuum tubes, solid-state amps use transistors and op-amps (operational amplifiers) to amplify and shape your guitar signal.
-The gain stages work on the same basic principle — amplify the signal, clip it for distortion — but the way transistors clip is fundamentally different from tubes.
+Instead of vacuum tubes, solid-state amps use transistors and op-amps (operational amplifiers) to amplify and shape the guitar signal.
+The gain stages work on the same basic principle (amplify the signal, clip it for distortion), but the way transistors clip is fundamentally different from tubes.

 However, solid-state amps have real advantages:

-• Clean headroom — Solid-state amps can deliver massive, pristine clean tones at any volume.
-The Roland JC-120 Jazz Chorus is the most famous example — its cleans are so crystalline and defined that many players (including Andy Summers of The Police and Robert Smith of The Cure) prefer it over any tube amp for clean tones.
+- Clean headroom: Solid-state amps can deliver massive, pristine clean tones at any volume.
+The Roland JC-120 Jazz Chorus is the most famous example; its cleans are so crystalline and defined that Andy Summers and Robert Smith both chose it over any tube amp for clean tones.
+The JC-120's chorus circuit, built into the power amp topology itself, produces a stereo shimmer that no pedal has fully replicated (not because the effect is complex, but because it's inseparable from the amp's solid-state architecture).

-• Built-in effects — Many solid-state amps include onboard chorus, reverb, and other effects that are integrated into the circuit design.
+- Built-in effects: Many solid-state amps include onboard chorus, reverb, and other effects integrated into the circuit design.

 When Solid-State Shines